 Verbatim Ultra Thin Bluetooth Tablet Keyboard, Black Item # 423877

 Thank you, you will now be redirected to comparisons.

 Just a moment while we prepare the page

 Check In-Store Availability

-For tablet users on the go, this Ultra-Slim Bluetooth Keyboard offers a stylish, thin design for the utmost in mobility.
-Designed to work with your iPad, iPad 2 and iPhone along with other Bluetooth-enabled Tablets (with HID keyboard support), the keyboard features an ultra-compact design that readily fits into the included carrying case for exceptional portability and easy storage.
-Enhanced, easy-to-use smart keys cut, copy, paste and undo and include added controls for music, power off and device locking.
-The quiet, soft-touch low-profile keys provide crisp, responsive feel when typing.
-Built-in, rechargeable power source eliminates the need for constant battery changing.
-Battery is easily replenished via a USB-to-computer or wall-charger connection.
-Keyboard also includes a carrying case and charging USB cable for greater freedom and mobility.
-System requirements include Bluetooth wireless, HID keyboard support, iOS4 or higher and Android 3.0 or higher for certain devices.
+For tablet users on the go, Verbatim's Ultra-Slim Bluetooth Keyboard offers a stylish, thin design for the utmost in mobility.
+Designed to work with your iPhone, iPad (All models), iPod Touch, Kindle Fire HD (All Models), Google Nexus Tablet, Samsung Galaxy Tablet, and other Android Tablets, this keyboard features an ultra-compact design.
+The keyboard features enhanced, easy-to-use smart keys for cut, copy, paste and undo, with added controls for music, power off and device locking.
+The ultra-slim keyboard also eliminates the need for constant battery changing with its built-in rechargeable power source that is easily replenished via a USB-to-computer or wall-charger connection.

 |Device Supported||Cellular Phone; Tablet|